-Every year, Birmingham becomes a spot on more and more maps as a rising travel and career destination.
-Condé Nast Traveler even named Birmingham one of “The Best 22 Places to Go in 2022.”
-With offerings in food, arts, culture and industry you just won’t find anywhere else, it just makes sense.
+Every year, Birmingham becomes a spot on more maps as a rising travel and career destination.
+And it makes sense, with food, art, culture and industry you just won’t find anywhere else.

-Birmingham is also a top up-and-coming tech market, with numerous successful startups launching, such as Shipt, a grocery delivery service, and Daxko, a software for health and wellness organizations.
+Birmingham is also a top up-and-coming tech market.
+Numerous successful startups have launched in the city, such as Shipt, a grocery delivery service, and Daxko, a software for health and wellness organizations.

-- Arts: Whether you’re looking for an on-stage performance, art galleries and film festivals or even a vibrant mural, it’s hard to beat the creativity in the Magic City.
+Arts: Whether it's on-stage performances, art galleries, film festivals or vibrant murals, the creativity in the Magic City is hard to beat.

-- Parks: Explore the city’s massive greenspace, with attractions like Oak Mountain State Park, which will soon double the size of New York City’s Central Park, and Ruffner Mountain, one of the largest urban nature preserves in the US.
+Parks: Explore the city’s massive green space.
+Oak Mountain State Park will soon be double the size of New York City’s Central Park.
+Ruffner Mountain is one of the largest urban nature preserves in the US.

-- Sports: Check out Birmingham’s sports scene, from the major league to minor league, and be sure to catch one of UAB’s own highly ranked teams playing!
+Sports: Check out Birmingham’s sports scene, from major to minor league.
+Be sure to catch one of UAB’s highly-ranked teams playing!

-From barbecue and soul food to food trucks and the Pizitz Food Hall, you’re sure to find the perfect eatery.
+You can find the perfect eatery, from barbecue and soul food to food trucks and the Pizitz Food Hall.
+Check out:

-- Al's Deli and Grill: A 24-hour diner serving Mediterranean and American food right next to campus
+Al's Deli and Grill: A 24-hour diner serving Mediterranean and American food nearby campus

 To view more places to eat, click here

-Birmingham has a great selection of stores for anything you will need during your study abroad experience.
+Birmingham has a great selection of stores for all you need during your study abroad experience.
 Some shopping highlights in the city include:

-- The Summit, an upscale shopping complex with plenty of clothing stores, gourmet food options and a movie theater
+The Summit: upscale shopping complex with clothing stores, gourmet food options and a movie theater

-- Brookwood Village, a large mall with chain department stores and specialty shops like Target, Designer Shoe Warehouse (DSW) and Bath and Body Works
+Brookwood Village: large mall with department stores and specialty shops like Target, Designer Shoe Warehouse (DSW) and Bath & Body Works

-- Birmingham has four distinct seasons, with the average temperature ranges from 12° C in January to 32° C in July.
+Birmingham has four distinct seasons, with the average temperature ranging from 12° C in January to 32° C in July.

-- You will need clothes for both hot and cold seasons.
-If you need to buy anything, clothing items are available for purchase in Birmingham upon your arrival.
+You will need clothes for both hot and cold seasons.
+If you need to buy clothing items, you can find them in Birmingham upon your arrival.